Already seconds ahead, anticipating what’s going to happen next, small beams radiate from the suit, the Exo utters, “how the fuck…”

 “I’ll have you meet one the next week if you like – they can teach you a self-healing trick.”

-“We all build our own – your logic may be very different from mine, so I would actually have to take a look at your zerk and the framework.”
+“We all build our own – your logic may be very different from mine, so I would have to take a look at your zerk and the framework.”
 He readies his Kaestus for reading.
+“But I recall one of the Exos was interested in teaching you – and he knows everything about control.”

-Eysin calls the zerk on and steps close enough to him – he just takes her hand and looks as if he falls into thought.
-“Hmm… The logic and shortcuts I see are usual for… A very experienced close-quarters specialist… And I have seen such a configuration before.”
+Daegan takes her hand, ready to explore her framework.
+The logic and shortcuts I see are usual for… A very experienced close-quarters specialist… And I have seen such a configuration before.

-“Can you show me how to control it or not,” she gets impatient.
+“Can you show me how to control it or not,” she gets impatient, fearing that he’s figuring out that the framework

 “You’ll never have use for such an extensive arsenal… That’s damn rare stuff here, how the hell do you even have it?
-It’s not from Andre.”
+I know this can not from Andre.”
 Andre wasn’t a combatant… But Daegan was already guessing where it’s from – the arsenal looked familiar.
 There was only one man on the island who collected all these weapons’ blueprints.

 “I want to know, but not so eager to broadcast it.”